 Key takeaways

-Here are the critical points about crafting IAM architecture that we discuss in-depth below:
+Here are the critical points about crafting IAM architecture that we discuss in depth below:

-- Common challenges you may encounter are poor data integration, legacy systems compatibility, shifting to hybrid or remote work, focusing either on the internal or external IAM architecture side and lack of expertise and training.
+• Common challenges you may encounter are poor data integration, legacy systems compatibility, shifting to hybrid or remote work, focusing either on the internal or external IAM architecture side, and lack of expertise and training.

 Why does your business need IAM?

-IAM guards critical assets with strong access controls and privileges management.
+IAM guards critical assets with strong access controls and privilege management.
 Authentication systems demand several factors before allowing entry.
 Authorization tools assign strict permissions to every user.
-As a result, IAM strengthens the perimeter and limits internal freedom if attackers gain access.

-Companies should take an architectural approach to identity and access management.
+Companies should take an architectural approach to identity management.
 IAM architecture involves planning access systems to suit business needs.
 IAM must cover all user types, applications, data resources, and network infrastructure.
 Careful design ensures that Identity and Access Management covers every critical area.

 Potential challenges faced during IAM deployment